rainbows-gallery/rainbows-gallery.github.io/index.md

 # Use Case Ideas

-* New user goes to landing page, logs in, gets to landing page, browses through the art gallery.
+* New user goes to landing page, browses through the art gallery, can sign up.
 * User goes to landing page, logs in, gets to home page, browses the art gallery, post their own art, edit their profile, or search for other profiles.

 # Beyond the Basics